Uncategorized

 You can negotiate your start and end time at school.
 When you come into school and when you leave school.
 You must have the correct amount of working hours, though.

 First-year JETs always make this mistake.
-I almost did it, too; however, my tantosha was proactive and gave me set times of when I would like to start, stop, and have lunch at work (school).
+I almost did it, too; however, my tantosha was proactive and gave me set times when I would like to start, stop, and have lunch at work (school).
+I liked to be at school earlier, so I could leave earlier in the day after the last period.

 My working hours were from 8:15 pm to 4:00 pm.